Which place is cheaper, Arlington or Asheville?

 Arlington is a great destination for shopping.
 Many neighborhoods have local shops or farmer's markets.
 There are also shopping centers and malls such as Ballston Quarter, The Crossing Clarendon, and The Village at Shirlington.

-Asheville is a decent place to visit for visiting Christmas markets.
-However, Arlington does not offer Christmas markets.
+Asheville is a nice place to visit for its scenery and beauty.
+However, Arlington is not a destination known for its beauty.

 Asheville is an excellent place to visit for its kid-friendly activities.
 Also, Arlington is not quite as popular, but is fairly good for its family-friendly activities.